dwmkerr/hacker-laws/README.md

 This effect basically states that someone who has been exposed to similar opinions with their own for a long time, tends to reject and resist new or different opinions.
 In software development, in case a developer has been applying the same practices/paradigms and surrounding herself/himself with the same ideas for so long, it results in sticking to the current mentality.
 That will damage the self-improvement process.

 Having the project working flawlessly may cause a bias which suggests the way the project is designed/developed is perfect.
 But software is alive and designs/problems/solutions are gradually evolving.
 Following different approaches, listening to the opposite ideas, being open-minded can enable one to get out of this effect.
+Frequent code review sessions and pair programming can also be beneficial in practical aspects.

 ### The Dead Sea Effect